timucini/causality_project/README.md

 Additionally you can find there the environment.py, which contains important environment variables for the project.

 ### resources
-The resource directory contains all necesassary files wich are used for testing and research.
+The resource directory contains all necessary files which are used for testing and research.

 #### bpmns
 This directory contains all BPMNs used for research, for example for simulation.